Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction

 \section{Abstract}

 Reducing cycle time is a recurrent concern in the field of business process management.
-Depending on the process, various interventions may be triggered to reduce the cycle time of a case, for example, using a faster shipping service in an order-to-delivery process or giving a phone call to a customer to obtain missing information rather than waiting passively.
-Each of these interventions comes with a cost.
-This paper tackles the problem of determining if and when to trigger a time-reducing intervention in a way that maximizes the total net gain.
-The paper proposes a prescriptive process monitoring method that uses orthogonal random forest models to estimate the causal effect of triggering a time-reducing intervention for each ongoing case of a process.
-Based on this causal effect estimate, the method triggers interventions according to a user-defined policy.
-The method is evaluated on two real-life logs. \keywords{Prescriptive process monitoring, orthogonal random forest}
+Depending on the process, various interventions may be triggered to reduce the cycle time of a case, for example, using a faster shipping service in an order-to-delivery process or calling a customer to obtain missing information rather than waiting passively.
+However, each of these interventions comes with a cost.
+This paper tackles the problem of determining if and when to trigger a time-reducing intervention in a way that maximizes a net gain function.
+The paper proposes a prescriptive monitoring method that uses orthogonal random forests to estimate the causal effect of triggering a time-reducing intervention for each ongoing case of a process.
+Based on this estimate, the method triggers interventions according to a user-defined policy.
+The method is evaluated on two real-life datasets.